imandra-ai/imandra-docs/notebooks-src/DiscoverGraphs.md

     (
         let next = List.hd xs in
-        if not (graph_mem x g) then false else match neighbors x g with
+        if not (graph_mem x g) then false else if List.mem next (neighbors x g) then is_path1 xs g else false
-        | None -> false
-        | Some neighbs -> if List.mem next neighbs then is_path1 xs g else false
     );;

 let is_path (p : path) (g : graph) =